systelab/seed-angular/ELECTRON.md

 npm run electron-mac-generator
 ```

-Check the [Electron Packager](https://github.com/electron-userland/electron-packager) for detailed information on how to generate for the different platforms.
+Check the [Electron Packager documentation](https://github.com/electron-userland/electron-packager) for detailed information on how to generate for the different platforms.

 [electron]: https://electronjs.org/